telerik/fiddler-everywhere-docs/get-started/configuration.md

 2. Go to __Settings > HTTPS__

-3. Expand the __Advanced Settings__ submenu
+3. Expand the __Advanced Settings__ sub-menu

 4. Click the __Export Root Certificate to Desktop__ button.

     ![Export root certificate](../images/settings/settings-export-cert.png)

 5. Import and trust the exported certificate.
-To be able to install the FE certificate, you need to follow some additonal steps on Linux:
+To be able to install the FE certificate, you need to follow some additional steps on Linux:

     - Create a directory and copy the certificate (exported in the previous steps).
 The last command will start the tool to upgrade the certificates.